-Apart from careers in the arts and teaching, Drama and Theatre develops public speaking, presentation skills, critical thinking, teamwork, cultural awareness and personal reflection.
-The transferrable skills from Drama are important in developing skills which will be invaluable in the workplace.
+RSL Acting develops many skills such as public speaking, presentation skills, critical thinking, teamwork, cultural awareness and personal reflection.

+The transferable skills from Drama are important in developing skills which will be invaluable in the workplace.
 Many of our students go on to study courses in the arts, however just as many find Drama a great facilitating subject for careers including Law, English, Journalism, Broadcasting and Education.